Request a Demo Search

 • Families of beneficiaries

 Once you’ve identified these prospects in your donor database, move them through your major gifts pipeline.
-If you find yourself with too many prospects for limited staff members to build relationships with them all, you could organize prospects into tiers based on each prospect’s overall likelihood to become a major donor to make prioritizing donors easier.
+If you find yourself with too many prospects and limited staff members to build relationships with them all, you could organize prospects into tiers based on each prospect’s overall likelihood to become a major donor to make prioritizing donors easier.

 On the other hand, if you don’t have a lot of prospects, strategize how to find more options both within and outside your existing records.
 As you expand your major prospect list, ask your current major donors if they have any referrals.
 This not only helps grow your list of prospective donors but also shows the strength of your relationship with the referring donor.